 Anything car-related.
 That means not only information on how to repair, fix, or augment the insides and outsides of a vehicle; but car enthusiast magazines and books that explore the histories and facts about vehicles and their manufacturers.
 Pretty much anything dealing with cars, motorcycles and other automotive machines would be appreciated.

 There is so much to learn in the ways of computer science, and it is so difficult to do that analogue inside of a cell.
 Nevertheless, inmates have a lot of time on their hands and an ambition to learn.
-There is definitely an incentive to pick up normal programming languages like C, C++, html, Python, etc.
+There is definitely an incentive to pick up normal programming languages like C, C++, html-5, Python, Ruby on Rails.

 But there is also an opportunity to learn things about Interface & Design.